 Yes.
-Don't wait for possible federal assistance to begin your recovery.
-Keep repair receipts and document damages whenever possible.
 FEMA inspectors are trained to recognize damage caused by a disaster and will discuss those damages with you when they contact you or come to your home.
+Keep repair receipts and document damage whenever possible

 What should I do about mold growth in my home?